onja-org/w2_bootstrap_layouts_and_components/README.md

 ## 🌟 Next Steps

-Now that you understand Bootstrap basics, you can:
+Now that you understand Bootstrap patterns, you can:

-- Explore the [Bootstrap documentation](https://getbootstrap.com/docs/5.3/) for more components
+- Explore the [Bootstrap documentation](https://getbootstrap.com/docs/5.3/) and recognize the patterns
 - Try customizing Bootstrap with your own CSS
 - Build your own projects using Bootstrap
-- Learn about CSS frameworks like Tailwind or Bulma
+- Learn about other CSS frameworks like Tailwind or Bulma

 **Congratulations on completing the Bootstrap lab!** 🎉

-You've built a complete, responsive website and learned the fundamentals of CSS frameworks.
-These skills will help you build beautiful, professional websites quickly and efficiently.
+You've not only learned how to use Bootstrap components, but you've also developed the pattern recognition skills that will help you learn any CSS framework quickly and efficiently.